Meet the Institute for Cultural Communicators

 Christina Gomez Waguespack

-Jenae and her husband Mike have been married 22 years and have 8 children.
-She first joined a chapter in Louisiana in 2007 when her oldest daughter was 6.
-Her children have literally grown up in the institute!
-She moved to Michigan in 2016 and has served in the roles of Chapter Sponsor, Student Leader Liaison, and now Student Leader Services Coordinator on the Student Leader Development team.
+Jenae and her husband Mike have 8 children and first joined a chapter in Louisiana in 2007 when her oldest daughter was 6.
+Her children have literally grown up in the Institute!
+She moved to Michigan in 2016 and has served in the roles of Chapter Sponsor, Student Leader Liaison, and now Student Leader Care on the Student Leadership Development Team.
 She enjoys increasing her learning through online classes and reading books.
 She has learned that slow is fast in the development of her children as well as in her own personal growth.